 The base map of the UK road network used for calculating the hot exhaust road traffic emissions is derived from the Ordnance Survey Meridian 2 dataset.
 This provides locations of all roads (motorways, A-roads, B-roads and minor roads) in Great Britain.
 In addition, a dataset of roads in Northern Ireland was obtained from the Land & Property Services which is responsible for all Ordnance Survey of Northern Ireland.
-The traffic flow data is available on a census count point basis for both GB (DfT, 2010c) and Northern Ireland (Roads Service, 2010).
-However, the coverage in GB is considerably denser than that for Northern Ireland, although some new NI count points become available every year.
+The traffic flow data is available on a census count point basis for GB (DfT, 2011b).
+Northern Ireland data were not available for 2010 when the road transport mapping was undertaken, therefore 2009 data were used (Roads Service, 2010).
 Figure 3.4 shows part of the dataset described above.